- Comprehensive coverage

 Once you’ve made the decision to purchase an extended warranty, the next step is selecting a provider.
 There are many third-party companies in the industry.
 Read our comparison below to understand how CARCHEX comes out on top.

-With nearly 20 years of experience in the automotive protection business, CARCHEX boasts an A+ customer service rating from the Better Business Bureau and a score of 10.0 from Thoroughly Reviewed.
+With over 20 years of experience in the automotive protection business, CARCHEX boasts an A+ customer service rating from the Better Business Bureau and a score of 10.0 from Thoroughly Reviewed.
 Our knowledgeable and honest protection specialists will help get you the most affordable coverage on the market.

 We offer several customizable and affordable coverage Extended Vehicle Protection Plans: Titanium, Platinum, Gold, Silver, and Bronze.
 Within these levels, there are several specific plans that can be made to fit any vehicle, even those with high mileage.